usnistgov/ElectionEventLogging/index.md

 <br>

 ## Acknowledgements
-The editor wishes to thank his colleagues of the National Institute of Standards and Technology VVSG-Interoperability Public Working Group, who contributed to the specifications's technical content.
+The editor wishes to thank his colleagues of the National Institute of Standards and Technology VVSG-Interoperability Public Working Group, who contributed to the specification's technical content.
 The editor gratefully acknowledges and appreciates the following contributors for their keen and insightful assistance with developing this specification:

 * Jim Cantor, Hart Intercivic
 * Herb Deutsch, Election Systems and Software